Treatment of Neurogenic Bladder

 The Mount Sinai Continence Center team offers numerous surgical techniques, including minimally invasive options which are highly effective and allow for quicker recovery.

 - Botulinum toxin-A (Botox®) injection is effective for many patients with incontinence and urinary frequency.
 This procedure can be done on an ambulatory basis.

 - Neuromodulation (InterStim®) involves the implantation of a pacemaker-like device to reduce frequency and incontinent episodes.

 - Augumentation cystoplasty (AC) is a surgical procedure to enlarge the bladder using a segment of the patient’s own intestine.

 - Complete urinary diversion creates a new bladder with a segment of the patient’s own intestine.
 Patients may be able to void on their own or catheterize themselves (insert a thin tube called a catheter) through an inconspicuous stoma (opening) on the abdominal wall to empty their bladder.

 We can help

 If you are experiencing symptoms of neurogenic bladder or have been recently diagnosed, our physicians will provide an in-depth evaluation to ensure optimal treatment based upon your medical profile and needs.
-Mount Sinai’s Department of Urology is ranked among the nation’s best in the region in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report.
+Mount Sinai’s Department of Urology is ranked among the nation’s best in the 2014-2015 "Best Hospitals" issue of U.S. News & World Report.
 Please call us at 212-241-4812 to learn how Dr. Grafstein and his team can help you or a loved one.